pekrau/Chysl/docs/schema_defs.md

 Inline chart specification, or location (file of web resource) to read the chart specification from.

-- Alternative 1: Read the chart specification (YAML) from the URI reference.
+- Alternative 1: Specification of a chart.
   - *type*: mapping
+  - **chart**:
+    - *required*
+    - *one of*: 'timelines', 'piechart', 'scatter2d', 'lines2d', 'note', 'column', 'row', 'overlay', 'board'
+- Alternative 2: Read the chart specification (YAML) referenced by the URL.
+  - *type*: mapping
   - **include**:
     - *required*
     - *type*: string
     - *format*: uri-reference
-- Alternative 2: Specification of a chart.
-  - *type*: mapping
-  - **chart**:
-    - *required*
-    - *one of*: 'timelines', 'piechart', 'scatter2d', 'lines2d', 'note', 'column', 'row', 'overlay', 'board'

 ## datapoints